Determining the lifetime of long-lived particles at the HL-LHC: Long-lived particle lifetime reconstruction

 where $\gamma = E/m = (1-\beta^2)^{-1/2}$ is the relativistic factor with $\beta = v/c = |\vec{p}|/E$, $v$ is the velocity of the decaying particle and $c$ denotes the speed of light.
+For simplicity, we will refer to the mean proper decay lifetime ($\tau$) or the mean proper decay length ($c\tau$) as just ``lifetime'' or ``decay length'', unless stated otherwise.
 The decay probability of such particles follows the same distribution as the one encountered in radioactive decays.
 If we consider the production of a number $N_0$ of such unstable particles with mean proper lifetime $\tau$, the expected number of surviving particles $N(t)$ evolves as a function of time $t$ through the usual exponentially decreasing distribution

 By measuring the decay length $d_i$ of each event, together with the corresponding kinematical factor $\beta_i$, we can deduce the proper decay time associated to the event.
 Ideally, it is possible to infer the values of $N_0$ and $\tau$ by performing an exponential fit of the sample data, provided that enough statistics is available.
 If the proper decay length is large, the number of LLP decays within the detector volume will be very small, and therefore we will require a large enough statistical sample to perform a faithful fit.